Schatten-von Neumann classes of integral operators: Trace class operators and their traces

 \begin{proof} By taking $r=1$ in the corresponding assumptions in Corollary \ref{COR:extmain} one can deduce (i) and (ii).
-For (iii) the fact that $T$ is trace class follows from the corresponding assumption (i) or (ii), and the trace formula comes from (\ref{f1}), with $\widetilde{K}$ given by \eqref{EQ:Kt}. \end{proof}
+For (iii) the fact that $T$ is trace class follows from the corresponding assumption (i) or (ii), and the trace formula comes from (\ref{f1}), with $\widetilde{K}$ given by \eqref{EQ:Kt}.
+The last part, follows since $\widetilde{K}$ agrees with $K$ in the points of continuity. \end{proof}